Kouroukan Fouga: Reconstruction

 The earliest extant versions of the Epic of Sundiata were collected in the 1890s, and the first close transcription dates to 1967.
 As an instance of oral history, the epic does not exist in a fixed form.

 An attempt to "reconstruct" the Kouroukan Fouga from oral tradition was made in 1998, in a regional workshop held in Kankan, Guinea, with the aim of publishing and preserving the oral history related to the area's djeli or griots.
 Assisted by modern communicators and Guinea linguists under the supervision of Siriman Kouyaté, the workshop transcribed and translated the laws and edicts preserved in different regions from the core of the Mali Empire.

 This was one of the first faithful transpositions of oral legend into European tradition inspired writing.
 Djibril Tamsir Niane in an interview went as far as claiming the reconstruction was a "declaration on the rights of man" drafted "in 1236".

-The English version of the charter was re-published by Mangoné Niang, Director of CELTHO/UA (Niamey), with a short commentary prepared by Siriman Kouyaté, as an annex to the "Working Documents" for the "Inter-generational Forum on Endogenous Governance in West Africa" organised by Sahel and West Africa Club / OECD, Ouagadougou (Burkina Faso), 26 to 28 June 2006.
+The English version of the charter was re-published by Mangoné Niang, Director of CELTHO/UA (Niamey), with a short commentary prepared by Siriman Kouyaté, as an annex to the "Working Documents" for the "Inter-generational Forum on Endogenous Governance in West Africa" organised by Sahel and West Africa Club / OECD in Ouagadougou, Burkina Faso, from 26 to 28 June 2006.
 According Niang's introduction, it states: "The traditionists are those who [recited] the text; then it has been transcribed and translated, with the help of Guinea linguists and under the supervision of Mr. Siriman Kouyaté – Magistrate and traditionist (his family is guardian of the Sosobala, in Niagasole, Guinea).
 Afterwards S. Kouyaté structured The Charter, without falsifying the essential point, talking here about the modern juridical texts with a view to make it readable for contemporaries".
 Niang lists ten "traditional communicators" on whose authority the text was reconstructed.
 Siriman Kouyaté, the author of the reconstruction, is listed as one of the ten authorities.
 Niang adds that "the original text in Malinke is available on the digital data bank ARTO".
 The ten sources are listed as follows: